 With SammySpam and AndyPo, the lambing season 2014 came to an end.

 Lambing Season 2014 Has Come to Its End

 The lambing season 2014 has come to its end.
 The last ewe delivered her babies on May 10.
 It has been a different season for me, because besides one, all ewes delivered their babies elsewhere due to my hip operation I had this winter.
 I'm very thankful to both colleague breeders who offered to take my ewes (and rams) and let them lamb at their place.
 If they hadn't done that, I wouldn't have had any lamb this year.

 That's what friends are for, helping out in difficult times.
 Good friends last forever.

 I can tell you, it's no fun at all to find a ram all bloody with a broken neck in your meadow.
-I think that if they had a choice to either die in a fight or through a fast bullit, they will chose the latter.
+I think that if they had a choice to either die in a fight or through a fast bullet, they will choose the latter.
 That's the reality of life and if we don't accept that, then we shouldn't be breeding animals at all.
-When keeping animals like sheep, we also have the responsibility to take good care of them and that too includes to keep the flock healthy.
+When keeping animals like sheep, we also have the responsibility to take good care of them and that too includes keeping the flock healthy.